 - They’re protected creatures.
 Whale hunting is definitely considered illegal whatever part of the globe you live in.
 According to Tour Fraser Island, “Humpback Whales have been protected by the International Whaling Commission (IWC) since the mid 1960’s, with commercial whaling totally banned in the mid eighties.”

 Being able to witness these majestic humpback whales on the Fraser Coast is definitely an experience of a lifetime.
-Let us arrange this experience for you by calling us at Dropbear Adventures today!
+Let us arrange this experience for you by calling us at Dropbear Adventures and locking in your Fraser Island Tours today!